 We all know that good, strong relationships are built on a foundation of good, strong communication.
 But did you know that talking with your husband can actually open you both up to more romance in your marriage?

-One of the biggest challenges when it comes to romance isn’t actually doing romantic things, but is ensuring that you’re both on the same page of what romance actually means?
+One of the biggest challenges when it comes to romance isn’t actually doing romantic things, but ensuring that you’re both on the same page regarding what romance actually means.

-So, rather than being frustrated about lack of romance in your marriage, ask your husband these romantic questions designed to get you in a more romantic mood, understand each others approach to romance and ultimately make sure you’re on the same romantic page.
+So, rather than being frustrated about the lack of romance in your marriage, ask your husband these romantic questions designed to get you in a more romantic mood, understand each other’s approach to romance and ultimately make sure you’re on the same romantic page.

 1 – What Does Romance Look Like To You?